Maximad/habapp/README.md

 Planned service layout:

+- `src/core/work/services/` for project and task services.
-- `src/core/services/` for project, task, template, status and member services.
+- `src/core/people/services/` for member, work-log and status services.
 - `src/discord/adapters/` for command and event handlers.

 ## Tests and operations